zeapoz/xrpl/SPEC.md

     InvalidData errors to indicate that connection couldn't be established at all or timeout errors to indicate that data has not been received in timely manner.

+### ZG-PERFORMANCE-002

+    The node sheds or rejects connections when necessary.
+    1. Establish a node.
+    2. Connect and handshake synthetic peers until peer threshold is reached.
+    3. Expect connections to be dropped.

 ## Resistance

 ### ZG-RESISTANCE-001